 Outlines the goals of the crossover youth practice model, including reducing the number of dually involved youth, youth in out-of-home care, and youth in congregate care and reducing disproportionality within each system.

 National Juvenile Justice Network (2016)

 Defines dual-status youth, the challenges they face, and how clearer pathways out of the system must be created so that youth who enter can move on and thrive in their communities.
-The website outlines Federal initiatives focused on dual-status youth, Federal legislation, links to additional information, and more.
+The resource outlines Federal initiatives focused on dual-status youth, Federal legislation, links to additional information, and more.

 Improving Multisystem Collaboration for Crossover Youth (PDF - 100 KB)